 - First trimester: 300 extra calories per day if you are very active.

 - Second trimester: about 350 extra calories per day.

-- Second half of third trimester (last 6 weeks): about 500 extra calories a day.
+- The second half of the third trimester (last 6 weeks): about 500 extra calories a day.

 - A study found that, compared with children of women who gained the recommended amount of weight, those who gained an “excessive” amount of weight had children who were more than four times more likely to be overweight at age 3.
 And many studies have shown that birth weight is directly related to later BMI, into adolescence and adulthood.

-- Here is what you should obviously lessen consumption of or avoid:
+- Here is what you should obviously lessen the consumption of or avoid:

 - Easy on the alcohol